Approximating branchwidth on parametric extensions of planarity: Proof for

 The \emph{radial graph} of $(\Gamma, U)$ is the multigraph $R_{G}$ that has $V(G)\cup F(\Gamma, U)$ as its vertex set and that contains as edges every pair $vf$, where $v$ is a vertex incident to the face $f$, with multiplicity $\mu _f(v)$.
 Notice that $R_{G}$ has a spherical embedding $(\Gamma _R,U_R)$ where \begin{itemize} \item each point of $U_R$ corresponding to a vertex $v\in V(G)$ is the point of $U$ corresponding to $v$, \item each point of $U_R$ corresponding to a face $f$ of $(\Gamma, U)$ is a point of $f$, and \item each arc between a point $x$ corresponding to a vertex $v\in V(G)$ and a point $y$ corresponding to a face $f\in F(\Gamma, U)$ is a subset of $f$.
 Moreover there are $\mu _f(v)$ such arcs. \item if $a_{1},\ldots,a_{p},a_{1},$ are the arcs with $y$ as a common endpoint where $y$ is the point corresponding to face $f$, arranged following the cyclic ordering that they appear around $y$, and $x_{1},\ldots,x_{p},x_{1}$ are the other endpoints of these arcs, then $x_{1},\ldots,x_{p},x_{1}$ is the same cyclic ordering as $\pi (f)$. \end{itemize}

 We stress that the notion of a radial graph can be defined also without the $2$-edge connectivity requirement.
 However, we prefer to avoid this because the definition becomes more technical and requires the use of loops, that we prefer to avoid.
-Also, the $2$-edge connectivity implies that $R_{G}$ is a simple graph and that all faces of $(\Gamma _R,U_R)$ are incident to exactly \textsl{four} vertices of $R_G$ that are also vertices of $G$.
+Also, the $2$-edge connectivity implies that $R_{G}$ is a simple graph and that all faces of $(\Gamma _R,U_R)$ are incident to {exactly \textsl{four}} \revthree{18. page 12, line 42: four ~$\longrightarrow$~ two?} \ans{In an $2$-edge connected radial graph, all cases are ``squares''.} vertices of $R_G$ that are also vertices of $G$.
 Moreover, the edges of $G$ bijectively correspond the faces of $R_{G}$.

 \begin{proposition}[\cite{SeymourT94callr}] Let $k$ be a positive integer and let $(\Gamma, U)$ be a spherical embedding of some $2$-edge connected graph $G$.
 Then $G$ has a tangle of order $k$ if and only if $(\Gamma _R,U_R)$ has a slope of order $k$. \end{proposition}